Bowling Green Curling Club

 ARTICLE V: OFFICERS AND DIRECTORS

-A. BOARD OF DIRECTORS: The Board of Directors shall consist of six (6) “at large” members, two (2) members elected at the year’s annual meeting for a term of three (3) years.
-One representative from each full season league, elected annually by the members of that league for a one (1) year term, shall also be a member of the Board.
-If they are already elected members of the Board, they will carry only one vote in board deliberations.
-They shall elect from among themselves the officers for the ensuing year.
-Vacancies of “at Large” members occurring on the Board may be filled by the Board, such appointment to be effective until the next annual or semi-annual meeting, at which time a replacement can be voted in by the membership.
+A. BOARD OF DIRECTORS: The Board of Directors shall consist of seven (7) voting members, comprised of six (6) “at large” members, two (2) of which are elected at the year’s annual meeting for a term of three (3) years, and one (1) appointed “Treasurer”.
+They shall elect from among themselves the officers for the ensuing year as set forth in Section B. Vacancies of “at large” members occurring on the Board may be filled by the Board, such appointment to be effective until the next annual or semi-annual meeting, at which time a replacement can be voted in by the membership.
 The replacement term will end when the original board member’s term would have ended.

 B. OFFICERS: The officers of the Club shall consist of a President, a Vice-President, a Secretary and a Treasurer.
 The President, Vice-President and Secretary shall be elected by members of the Board of Directors from among their members.
-The Treasurer may be elected by the members of the Board of Directors from among their members or appointed by the Board of Directors from the members not elected to the Board of Directors.
-If the Treasurer is appointed by the Board, then the Treasurer shall become a voting member of the Board of Directors.
+The Treasurer shall be appointed by the Board from members not elected to the Board.

-1. Officers: Duties of officers shall be those normally assumed by holders of the respective officers:
+1. Officers: Duties of officers shall be those normally assumed by holders of the respective offices:

-President: The President shall be responsible for chairing Board/Annual/Semi-Annual meetings, overseeing appointments to committees, and serving on the Operations committee.
+President: The President shall be responsible for chairing Board/Annual/Semi-Annual meetings, overseeing appointments to committees, and serving on the Club Membership Committee.

 Secretary: The Secretary shall be responsible for keeping and disseminating minutes of all meetings.
 Additional duties may be assigned by the President as needed.

-D. MEETINGS: Meetings of the Board of Directors shall be at the call of the President or a quorum of the aforementioned Board.
-There shall be a minimum of two (2) meetings scheduled each year.
-One such meeting must be held shortly after the Annual Meeting to appoint committee chairs.
-Six (6) members present constitute a quorum.
+D. BOARD MEETINGS: Meetings of the Board of Directors shall be at the call of the President or a quorum of the aforementioned Board.
+There shall be a minimum of four (4) meetings scheduled each year.
+Four Board (4) members present constitute a quorum.
 Decisions shall be made by majority vote of members present, with the Chairperson having a second casting vote in case of a tie.

-E. GREAT LAKES CURLING ASSOCIATION: The Club Board shall appoint representatives to the Great Lakes Curling Association (GLCA), and shall annually review such appointments.
+E. GREAT LAKES CURLING ASSOCIATION: The Board shall appoint representatives to the Great Lakes Curling Association (GLCA), and shall annually review such appointments, in accordance with any procedures set forth by the GLCA.
 The GLCA rep(s) shall keep the Board informed of any USCA or GLCA rule changes.

-F. UNITED STATES WOMEN’S CURLING ASSOCIATION: The Club Board shall appoint representatives to the United States Women’s Curling Association (USCA), and shall annually review such appointments.
-The USCA rep(s) shall keep the Board informed of any USWCA rule changes.
+F. UNITED STATES WOMEN’S CURLING ASSOCIATION: The Board shall appoint representatives to the United States Women’s Curling Association (USWCA), and shall annually review such appointments, in accordance with any procedures set forth by the USWCA.
+The USWCA rep(s) shall keep the Board informed of any USWCA rule changes.

 ARTICLE VI: COMMITTEES